 Gone are the days of the 5-year marketing plan.
-Business changes too quickly and you need a plan that can move with you.
+Business changes too quickly and you need a roadmap that can move with you (and move you).
 However, you need to have a handle on a few things before you jump in with both feet (although I admire the enthusiasm):

 It’s tempting to just see what something costs if you went all out and there’s nothing wrong with asking for that price tag.
 However, you should know your budget before you start talking to an agency or freelancer.